Code-Institute-Submissions/milestone-project-79/README.md

 The premise is simple - enter the ingredients you have left into the search bar, and the site will return to you a list of recipes that you can make with what you have.
 Even if you don't have everything, it's a step in the right direction.

-I will utilise JavaScript and jQuery to provide the interactiivity of the site and to communicate with a recipe database API which should return all of the information required for any potential users.
+I will utilise JavaScript and jQuery to provide the interactiivity of the site and to communicate with a recipe database API which should return information required for any potential users.

 ***